Mom and son saving money to piggy bank

-Applying meaning to your money is all about intentionally labelling every pound that you earn with a set goal or task in mind.
+Applying meaning to your money is all about intentionally labelling every pound you earn with a set goal or task in mind.
 Don’t get me wrong.
 It’s not to say you can’t enjoy your money.
 I assure you there is a label for that too.

 My point is that the money we earn and exchange our precious time for should go beyond paying monthly bills, living for the weekend or stretching it across the 25 days of annual leave from a job with no vision for the future.

-An example would be, if you won or was gifted £100, £1000, £10,000 or even £100,000.
+An example would be if you won or were gifted £100, £1000, £10,000 or even £100,000.
 How would you spend, save or invest it?

 Most of us would need some time to think or might do the opposite and splurge on impulse buying.